Active note-making strategies

 As you start to think about study strategies at this point, consider what note-making you have used so far, and how you might adapt this method to make it more active.

-What does becoming an active note-maker mean?
+Becoming an active note-maker

 - Being selective about what information you record: